-The General Assembly is comprised of all the ordinary member organisations of SAFE and its principal responsibilities include electing the board and its president, approving the admission of new member organisations, approving budgets and annual accounts.
+The General Assembly is comprised of all the ordinary member organisations of SAFE and its principal responsibilities include electing the board and its president, approving budgets and annual accounts.

 Board

 SAFE is governed by a board that can comprise no fewer than five and no more than 11 members.
 The board has five key positions: President, President Elect, Vice President, Treasurer and Secretary.
 The 2020 SAFE board: